Lachlan Walmsley

-He previously played for Whitehaven in Betfred League 1.
+He previously played for Halifax in the 2022 RFL Championship and Whitehaven in League 1.

 Background

 Walmsley was born in Merriwa, New South Wales, Australia.
 He is of Scottish descent.

 Playing career

 Club career

 He came through the youth system at the Newcastle Knights and reserve grade for the South Sydney Rabbitohs, and played for New South Wales under 18s in the State of Origin at youth level.

+Whitehaven RLFC

 Walmsley was the top point scorer for Whitehaven in their 2021 season.

+Halifax Panthers

-He joined Halifax ahead of the 2022 season and was the top try-scorer for the Panthers in their 2022 season.
+He joined Halifax ahead of the 2022 season and was the top try-scorer for the Panthers in their 2022 season and named (jointly with Dean Parata) as the 2023 Championship Player of the Year at the RFL annual awards.

+Wakefield Trinity

+On 7 November 2023, it was reported that he had signed for Wakefield Trinity in the RFL Championship on a two-year deal.

+On 9 July 2025, Walmsley signed a new one-year contract extension with Wakefield Trinity to remain at the club through the end of the 2026 season.

 International career

 In 2021 Walmsley made his international début for Scotland against Jamaica.